electron/electron/docs/tutorial/offscreen-rendering.md

 GPU accelerated rendering means that the GPU is used for composition.
 The benefit of this mode is that WebGL and 3D CSS animations are supported.
-There are two different approaches depending on whether `webPreferences.offscreenUseSharedTexture` is set to true.
+There are two different approaches depending on whether `webPreferences.offscreen.useSharedTexture` is set to true.

 1. Use GPU shared texture